Ashok0/EnderalVREssentials/README.md

 [**SkyVRaan - Shimmering VR Waters v1.0.1**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
 It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
 Also has improved realism and clarity of near water.
 - Requires patching with Synthesis.
+- During the installation, tick "Rally's Water Foam (4K)" and "Improved Water Normals for Vanilla" and leave all other settings at default.
+Do NOT install Rocky Riverbeds due to high performance drop.

 [**Myths and Legends VI - The Forgotten One v1.01**](https://www.nexusmods.com/enderalspecialedition/mods/25?tab=files): Adds a new Myths and Legends book, a new dungeon, and a completely new creature with unique mechanics.